 Run a ScalarDL Application Through ScalarDL Ledger

 This guide explains how to run a ScalarDL application through ScalarDL Ledger.
-This document assumes that you have already tried the Get Started with ScalarDL Ledger tutorial and created your application that integrates ScalarDL by using the Client SDK by referring to the Write a ScalarDL Application in Java guide.
+This document assumes that you have already tried one of the Quickstart tutorials and created your application that integrates ScalarDL by using client SDKs by referring to the Write an Application guides.

 Decide on configurations